 Travel Tip: Equip yourselves with the right kinds of clothes so you can save yourself from buying new ones all the time.
 Check the weather before travelling and plan your clothes as well.

-How to get Wi-Fi in Kazakhstan
+Wi-Fi and Internet connection in Kazakhstan

 Normally, Wi-Fi connection in the big cities can be easily found.
 You can get great internet connection in bars and restaurants.
 The opposite exists in rural areas in Kazakhstan, as Wi-Fi and data connection are hard to find.

 If you want a prepaid sim card in Kazakhstan, then it’s better.
 Prices for a prepaid sim card and costs of prepaid load are crazy cheap!
-(Click here if you want to read the Best Filipino Sim for tourist if you are planning to visit the Philippines soon.)

 How to get to Kazakhstan